-The Centro Nacional de Cultura is a public interest cultural association.
-It was created on 13 May 1945 by a group of monarchists and Catholics opposed to the Salazar regime and was intended as an 'intellectual club' for debate and discussion.
-Its statutes were registered in 1952.
+The Centro Nacional de Cultura is a cultural association of public utility.
+Created on 13 May 1945 by a group of monarchists and Catholics opposed to the regime, it was conceived as an “intellectuals’ club” for debating ideas.
+It registered its statutes in 1952.

-In the 1960s, furthering its vision of 'promoting a free culture', under the leadership of Sophia de Mello Breyner Andresen, Francisco Sousa Tavares, Gonçalo Ribeiro Telles, João Bénard da Costa and António Alçada Baptista, it established itself as a democratic forum for intellectuals and cultural figures.
+Always with the aim of “defending a free culture”, in the 1960s, under the leadership of Sophia de Mello Breyner Andresen, Francisco Sousa Tavares, Gonçalo Ribeiro Telles, João Bénard da Costa and António Alçada Baptista, it established itself as a democratic forum attended by intellectuals and cultural creators.

-After the revolution of 25 Abril 1974, under the new direction provided by the team led by Helena Vaz da Silva, it began a new phase focused on the internationalisation and promotion of culture and heritage, with a wide range of activities aimed at a diverse public: 'Sunday Walks', cultural trips, training and education courses, international meetings, seminars, exhibitions, publications, literary and artistic competitions, prizes and grants, children's activities, and the provision of cultural activities for schools, companies and groups of foreign visitors to Portugal.
+After 25 April 1974, under the impetus of the team led by Helena Vaz da Silva, a new phase began, focused on internationalisation and the enhancement of culture and heritage, with a wide variety of activities aimed at a diverse public: “Sunday Walks”, cultural travel cycles, training and dissemination courses, international meetings, seminars, exhibitions, editions, literary and artistic competitions, prizes and scholarships, children’s activities, providing cultural services to schools, companies and foreign groups visiting Portugal.